-Amalia Scott is an Astrologer, Tarot reader, teacher, and witch living in the foothills of the Sierra Nevada Mountains.
+Amalia Scott is an Astrologer, Tarot reader, teacher of the esoteric arts, and witch living in the foothills of the Sierra Nevada Mountains.
 Her work with clients is a practice in highlighting the tools they carry naturally and coaching them into a space of empowered action in the world.
-She is committed to ethical and practical service to the individuals, couples, and businesses she works with.
+She is committed to ethical and practical service.
+She also publishes free blog updates that follow the lunar cycle.

 Amalia holds a degree from Columbia University in New York City, where she studied Art History and Literature.
 She has worked in museums, co-operated community library, art, community education, and occult spaces in Brooklyn, NY, Oakland, CA, and Grass Valley, CA. She holds a 200-hour Yoga Teacher Training certification from the Niroga Institute in Oakland, CA.

 She studies and is certified as an Astrologer through the Forrest Astrology Apprenticeship Program, with which she still studies.
 She has worked with the Tarot on her own for 10+ years.

 * * * *

 Why the Hare in the Moon?
 The hare appears in many folkloric traditions as the close associate of magic, witchcraft, and alchemy (tales included below).
 Ultimately, Amalia’s work is akin to just that: storytelling, folklore, and the alchemy of narratives.
 Through folkloric narratives, we gain access to the fairy tale qualities of our lives: symbolic meaning, synchronicity, and higher purpose.